Race. Conversation. Honesty. Action.

 - Groups watch the America to Me documentary, which examines racial inequities through the eyes of teens in a Chicago suburban high school that looks and feels a lot like Montclair High

 Watch Groups are small and can be a collection of friends, neighbors, or colleagues.
-The groups create space for individuals to explore and advance their own racial literacy See below for more details, and click here to sign-up to become a Watch Group Leader or a Member.
+The groups create space for individuals to explore and advance their own racial literacy Fall Watch Groups will run between October 10 and December 13, 2020.
+If you would like to join a fall Watch Group, contact us by October 19, 2020, at firstname.lastname@example.org.

 How to participate in the conversation: